When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 What does SFX/sound design mean?

-What is Sound Branding?
+What is sound branding?

-Can I buy beats from you guys?
+Can I buy beats from you?

 Edit, Mix, Master